|

 artist, you'll need to conduct yourself as one, and that goes

-for paying attention to your appearance as well as your dance
+for paying attention to your appearance as well as to your dance

-quality and business practices.
+technique and business practices.
 Belly dance is show business.
-In show business, the person's appearance is part of the package the customer is buying.
+In show business, the performer's physical appearance is part of the package the customer is buying.

 PHOTO CREDIT: Photo by John Rickman Photography, San Jose, Calfornia. |